 Similarly, in Dylan's story, although the narrator is not the murderer, there is an obvious identification with the killer.
 Dylan was left-handed, approximately six foot four, and wore a black trench coat; the killer in the story was left-handed, six foot four, and wore a black trench coat.
 In addition, the narrator expressed understanding for the killings and admiration of the murderer bordering on worship.
 The story ends with this passage: "If I could face an emotion of god, it would have looked like the man.
 I not only saw in his face, but also felt emanating from him power, complacence, closure, and godliness.
-The man smiled, and in that instant, through no endeavor of my own, I understood his actions."5
+The man smiled, and in that instant, through no endeavor of my own, I understood his actions."5 sometimes feel the need to record themselves with their weapons.
+Harris and Klebold made videos of themselves talking about the upcoming attack and holding their guns.
+They also filmed themselves engaging in target practice with their illegal weapons.

 Thus, Dylan created the killer in his own image, wrote that the narrator understood the act of mass murder, and granted godlike status to a coldblooded killer.
-These are indicators that may help teachers or parents identify potential warning signs of violence in the work of their students.
+These are warning signs that may help teachers or parents identify potential warning signs of violence in the work of their students.